python-trio/trio/README.rst

        usability, then you're probably not using Python in the first place, so...

+     - a library isn't usable if it doesn't run on your system, or is missing features you need

+       -> do our own low-level IO; expose the full capabilities of the underlying system

+       (as of 2017-02-16, libuv is not able to support our rich cancellation semantics)

      - design for stability

        noticed that lots of interesting experiments in curio involve